Answers to the most frequently asked questions about the application process and the program are below.

 The Fellowship is an intensive, full-time experience.
 It has three primary components:

-Work Placement: Each Fellow will be placed in a single city office working directly for a senior-level city official during the course of their Fellowship year.
+Work Placement: Each Fellow will be placed in a single city office working directly for a mid- to senior-level city official during the course of their Fellowship year.
 Fellows serve as full-time staffers and perform work that is critical to the mission of their host agencies.
 Fellows will be matched to their work placements during a 3-week Fellowship Orientation and will begin working at their placements promptly after Orientation.
 Each placement will allow Fellows one afternoon off each week to participate in the Civic Leadership Development Program.
 See our Fellows’ bios for a list of placements filled by prior classes.

 Civic Leadership Development Program: City Hall Fellows’ proprietary Civic Leadership Development Program teaches Fellows how cities, local governments and metropolitan regions function, why they function as they do, and how citizens can change them for the better — all in ways that are relevant to Fellows’ own on-the-job experiences.
 The Program is divided into four phases: Orientation, Structure of Local Government (rules, money, outsiders & insiders), Functions of Local Government (a policy-based exploration driven largely by the Fellows) and Creating Public Policy (hands-on practice, driven by the Fellows).
 As part of this Program, Fellows visit their state capital and may also convene in Washington, D.C. with other City Hall Fellows from around the country.
 The Civic Leadership Development Program spans the entire Fellowship year, and typically occurs in weekly half-day sessions.

-Service Projects: During the year, Fellows take on two consulting assignments (or service projects) on top of their daily jobs.
+Service Projects: During the year, Fellows take on one to two consulting assignments (or service projects) on top of their daily jobs.
 These projects are designed to directly engage Fellows in their topics of interest, tie together the applied skills, theory and local knowledge that they acquire during the year, and provide them with work product that will be useful in applying for post-Fellowship academic and professional opportunities.
 As importantly, these projects provide city agencies with pro bono analysis, data, and viewpoints they may not be able to generate internally and/or comprehensive proposals to a problem or challenge that the community wishes to have solved.